use-ink/cargo-contract/README.md

 Fetch and display contract information of a contract on chain.
 See [info](docs/info.md).

+### `cargo contract verify`

+Verify that a given contract binary matches the build result of the specified workspace

+##### `cargo contract schema-generate`

+Generate schema and print it to STDOUT.

+##### `cargo contract verify-schema`

+Verify a metadata file or a contract bundle containing metadata against the schema file.

 ##### `cargo contract storage`

 Fetch and display the storage of a contract on chain.

 ## Publishing